yan-soon/tp/docs/DeveloperGuide.md

    Expected: No module information is displayed. _Invalid command format_ message is shown in the result display.

 1. Other invalid search commands to try: `search c/cs2103t`, `search 1`<br>
-   Expected: No module information is displayed. _Invalid command format_ message is shown in the result display.
+   Expected: No module information is displayed. _Invalid module_ message is shown in the result display.
 1. Test case: `searchh cs2100`<br>
    Expected: No module information is displayed. _Unknown command_ message is shown in the result display.